 The markings extending downward from the zero line on the chart are called "surface clutter."
-These markings are caused by wave action, boat wakes, temperature inversion and more.
+Wave action, boat wakes, temperature inversion and more cause these markings.

 The surface clarity control reduces or eliminates surface clutter signals from the display.
 It does this by changing the sensitivity of the receiver, decreasing it near the surface and gradually increasing it as the depth increases.